sagemath/documentation/README.md

 This repository creates a GitHub page hosting the generated documentation files of [SageMath](https://sagemath.org).

-**Changes to the documentation itself should go to http://trac.sagemath.org under the category "doc".**
+**Bug reports and changes to the documentation itself have to go to http://trac.sagemath.org under the category "doc".**

 ## Purpose